wiremock/wiremock-spring-boot/README.md

 ### Single vs Multiple Property Injection

-The concept of single property injection can be described as wiring _one_ `WireMockServer` to _one_ property.
+The concept of single property injection can be described as wiring _one_ `WireMockServer` instance to _one_ property.

 ```java
 @SpringBootTest